klaudiapawlak/STK1100/Obligatorisk oppgavesett 2 av 2/README.md

 - LaTeX – for typesetting mathematical content
 - Python – for simulations and visualizations
-- Pandas, NumPy, Matplotlib – for data reading, numerical computations and plotting
+- NumPy, Matplotlib – for numerical computations and plotting

 ## 🚀 How to Run